Stonehill Skyhawks take on the Saint Francis (PA) Red Flash on 4-game losing streak - WTOP News

 South Easton, Massachusetts; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Stonehill comes into the matchup with Saint Francis (PA) after losing four straight games.
+BOTTOM LINE: Stonehill heads into the matchup with Saint Francis (PA) after losing four straight games.

-The Skyhawks are 3-7 in home games.
-Stonehill allows 76.4 points and has been outscored by 12.9 points per game.
+The Skyhawks have gone 3-7 at home.
+Stonehill has a 3-15 record in games decided by at least 10 points.

-The Red Flash are 3-11 in NEC play.
-Saint Francis (PA) is ninth in the NEC with 21.3 defensive rebounds per game led by Eli Wilborn averaging 4.5.
+The Red Flash are 3-11 against NEC opponents.
+Saint Francis (PA) leads the NEC with 10.1 offensive rebounds per game led by Eli Wilborn averaging 3.0.

-Stonehill averages 8.3 made 3-pointers per game, 1.0 more made shot than the 7.3 per game Saint Francis (PA) gives up.
-Saint Francis (PA) averages 6.3 made 3-pointers per game this season, 3.7 fewer made shots on average than the 10.0 per game Stonehill gives up.
+Stonehill is shooting 40.0% from the field this season, 5.3 percentage points lower than the 45.3% Saint Francis (PA) allows to opponents.
+Saint Francis (PA) has shot at a 42.4% clip from the field this season, 1.2 percentage points less than the 43.6% shooting opponents of Stonehill have averaged.

-TOP PERFORMERS: Max Zegarowski is shooting 41.9% and averaging 12.3 points for the Skyhawks.
-Tony Felder is averaging 2.1 made 3-pointers over the last 10 games for Stonehill.
+TOP PERFORMERS: Max Zegarowski is scoring 12.3 points per game and averaging 4.8 rebounds for the Skyhawks.
+Jackson Benigni is averaging 9.9 points and 2.0 rebounds over the last 10 games for Stonehill.

-Carlos Lopez Jr. averages 1.4 made 3-pointers per game for the Red Flash, scoring 9.1 points while shooting 30.5% from beyond the arc.
-Wilborn is shooting 51.5% and averaging 14.1 points over the last 10 games for Saint Francis (PA).
+Aaron Talbert is averaging 8.2 points for the Red Flash.
+Wilborn is averaging 14.1 points and 7.8 rebounds while shooting 51.5% over the last 10 games for Saint Francis (PA).

 LAST 10 GAMES: Skyhawks: 1-9, averaging 62.3 points, 33.0 rebounds, 13.4 assists, 5.6 steals and 2.0 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 70.5 points per game.